adilaghayev/graphwalker-selenium-RottenTomatoes/README.md

     TestExecutor executor = new TestExecutor(
             LoginTest.class
--Helper class is an accessory class that contains getWaiter and getInstance methods, which are modeified getDriver methods, for ease of use.
+- Helper class is an accessory class that contains getWaiter and getInstance methods, which are modeified getDriver methods, for ease of use.
--Navigate to https://github.com/adilaghayev/graphwalker-selenium-RottenTomatoes/tree/master/src/main/resources/com/company to see the Graphwalker json files.
+- Navigate to https://github.com/adilaghayev/graphwalker-selenium-RottenTomatoes/tree/master/src/main/resources/com/company to see the Graphwalker json files.
+- The project should work after you compile it in Maven environment.